-You know when you’re using an air compressor, it’s not just compressing air, it’s also releasing pollutants into the air, especially if it’s a fuel-powered one.
+When an air compressor is operating it’s also releasing pollutants into the air, especially if it’s a gas air compressor.

-And let me tell you, these pollutants (e.g. carbon dioxide, sulfur dioxide and nitrogen) are not something you want to breathe in as they could be very harmful for your body and lungs.
+Sadly, these pollutants (e.g. carbon dioxide, sulfur dioxide and nitrogen) are not something you want to breathe in as they could be very harmful for your body and lungs.

-But here’s the good news, you can avoid all this by running your air compressor in an open space.
+Here’s the good news though: you can avoid all this by running your air compressor in an open space.

 3. Check pressure ratings

 Air compressors are amazing machines that will make your pneumatic tools, like framing nailers or air impact wrenches, run like a dream.